henrypp/simplewall/bin/Readme.txt

 Installation:
 When install rules, you can choose two modes:
-- Permanent rules.
-Rules are working until you disable it manually.
+- Permanent rules - rules are working until you disable it manually.
-- Temporary rules.
-Rules are reset after the next reboot.
+- Temporary rules - rules are reset after the next reboot.

 Uninstall:
 When you uninstall simplewall, all previously configured filters stay alive in system.
 To remove all filters created by simplewall, start simplewall and press "Disable filters" button.

 Command line:
-List of arguments for simplewall.exe:

 -install - enable filtering.
--install -temp - enable filtering until reboot.
+-install -temp - enable filtering until next reboot.
 -install -silent - enable filtering without prompt.
 -uninstall - remove all installed filters.